swfiua/gotu/docs/workshop.rst

  Introduction to The Geometry of the Universe
 ==============================================

-The workshop will feature modules from my gotu project, exploring the geometry of the universe.

-It will cover downloading and visualising data from the James Webb Space Telescope and the Gaia mission to visualise the rotation curve for the Milky Way.
+Download and visualise data from the James Webb Space Telescope

 Simulate the Milky Way's rotation curve assuming the Sciama Principle::